Online Social Networks: Threats and Solutions: Solutions

-\paragraph{Internal Protection Mechanisms.} Several online social networks protect their users by implementing additional internal protection mechanisms for defense against spammers, fake profiles, scams, and other threats~\cite{twitterspam,stein2011facebook}.
+\paragraph{Internal Protection Mechanisms.} Several \s{OSNs} protect their users by implementing additional internal protection mechanisms for defense against spammers, fake profiles, scams, and other threats~\cite{twitterspam,stein_2011facebook}.
 Facebook, for example, protects its users from malicious attacks and information collecting by activating the Facebook Immune System (FIS).
-The FIS is described as an adversarial learning system that performs real-time checks and classifications on read and write actions on Facebook's database~\cite{stein2011facebook}.
+The FIS is described as an adversarial learning system that performs real-time checks and classifications on \s{read-and-write} actions on Facebook's database~\cite{stein_2011facebook}.

-\paragraph{Report Users.} Online social network operators can attempt to protect children and teenage users from harassment by adding an option to report abuse or policy violations by other users in the network~\cite{facebook-report}.
-In some countries, social networks like Facebook and Bebo~\cite{bebo} have also added a ``Panic Button'' to better protect children and teenagers~\cite{mashable}.
+\paragraph{Report Users.} OSN operators can attempt to protect \s{young} children and teenage users from harassment by adding an option to report abuse or policy violations by other users in the network~\cite{facebook-report}.
+In some countries, social networks like Facebook and Bebo~\cite{bebo} have also added a ``Panic Button'' to better protect children~\cite{mashable}.